wiktor-obrebski/type-safe-errors/docs/REFERENCE.md

 ### err.mapAnyErr(callback)

-Map the `Err` result to a different result.
+Map any `Err` result to a different result.
+If you don't explicitly return value of `Err` type it will be mapped to `Ok`.
 Interface common for both types of results: [result.mapAnyErr(callback)](#resultmapanyerrcallback)

 **Examples:**